sonic-net/sonic-stp/README.md

 See the [contributors guide](https://github.com/sonic-net/SONiC/wiki/Becoming-a-contributor) for information about how to contribute.

+All contributors must sign an [Individual Contributor License Agreement (ICLA)](https://docs.linuxfoundation.org/lfx/easycla/v2-current/contributors/individual-contributor) before contributions can be accepted.
+This process is managed by the [Linux Foundation - EasyCLA](https://easycla.lfx.linuxfoundation.org/) and automated via a GitHub bot.
+If the contributor has not yet signed a CLA, the bot will create a comment on the pull request containing a link to electronically sign the CLA.

 ### GitHub Workflow

 We're following basic GitHub Flow.
 If you have no idea what we're talking about, check out [GitHub's official guide](https://guides.github.com/introduction/flow/).
 Note that merge is only performed by the repository maintainer.